-Those supporting the Adani mine have pointed at the jobs it will create.
-However, the exact figure depends on who you ask.
+When faced with the ecological cost, supporters of the Adani mine point to the jobs it will create.
+The exact figure depends on who you ask.

 When it comes to the Adani coal mine, Adani has put out so many different job creation numbers, at different times and for different audiences, it’s hard to know what’s what.

 Adani comes up with different jobs figures depending on who it is talking to.
 While the mining giant promised 10,000, in court, Adani was forced to admit it would create just 1,464 new jobs (direct and indirect jobs) for the mine and railway, because it would negatively impact other industries.
 Adani also told investors the whole project would be automated from mine to port, meaning that robot-driven trucks would reduce labour costs – read: jobs)